nalvarez508/amtrak-rail-planner/docs/usage.md

 ### Settings and Menu Elements
 ---
-Here, there is some additional functionality.
 #### File

 Import: Load a previously generated itinerary file.
 Export: Save your current itinerary to a file.

 #### Edit
 Display Columns: Change which train attributes are present in the results and itinerary tables.

 #### View
 Current Itinerary: Open the itinerary window.
 Route Map: Load the PDF of Amtrak's system map.
 On-Time Performance: Inspect OTP data from Amtrak and the Bureau of Transportation Statistics.

 #### Status
 See a live map of all Amtrak trains nationwide or for a specific region.

 #### Help
 About: See application version information.
 Github: Open the source code for the app.